 Ibrahim Abdullahi, 28, and Gadaffi Mohammed, 30, are members of a group popularly known as ‘Maibola’, a Hausa word for scavengers, they routinely move from neighborhood to neighborhood, gutters to streams and waterways to pick plastic waste.

 Plastic waste is seen as an environmental concern and a threat to humanity, but to Abdullahi and Mohammed, it is their source of livelihood.

-It is very rare to see anyone in Nigeria picking up or collecting drinking straws, biscuit wrappers, or other form of plastic waste, for any purpose other than dumping with general wastes which are not sorted prior to incineration except these young men who often times pass as drug addicts or street urchins.
+It is very rare to see anyone in Nigeria picking up or collecting drinking straws, biscuit wrappers, or other forms of plastic waste, for any purpose other than dumping with general wastes which are not sorted prior to incineration except these young men who oftentimes pass as drug addicts or street urchins.